-Statistical Analysis.
-The software package ANOVA-TMTM for Windows, version 4.0, Insytec B.V, the Netherlands, was used for statistical evaluation.
+The software package ANOVATM for Windows, version 4.0, Insytec B.V, the Netherlands, was used for statistical evaluation.
 The Kolmogorov-Smirnov test was applied for the evaluation of the normality of the value distribution.
-As the data were normally distributed and independent, statistical analysis was performed using Student's t-test when comparing patient groups, and controls vs. patients.
-The correlation among the monitored indicators was evaluated by the Pearson's correlation coefficient and the Spearman's rank correlation.
-Data were given as the mean $\pm$ SD.
-Any value p < 0,05 was considered statistically significant.
+As the data were normally distributed and independent, statistical analysis was performed using Student's t-test when comparing patient groups or controls vs. patients.
+The correlation among the monitored parameters was evaluated by the Pearson's correlation coefficient and the Spearman's rank correlation.
+Data were given as the mean \pm SD.
+Any p<0.05 value was considered statistically significant.